Cost-efficiency in Incomplete Markets: Perfectly Cost-efficient Payoffs

 If $\xi^* \in \Xibar$ is continuously distributed, then the solution in \eqref{solution} writes simply as

 \begin{remark} Note that it is often hard to show that the optimizer $\xi^*$ has a continuous distribution and this has usually to be done ad hoc.
 An exception is the following assumption on the market model, which turns out to be sufficient but not necessary: If the set $\Xi$ of pricing kernels is uniformly absolutely continuous with respect to the Lebesgue measure $\lambda$ (i.e., for every $\varepsilon>0$ there exists a $\delta>0$ such that $\lambda[A] < \delta $ for $A \in \mathcal{B}(\R_{\geq 0})$ implies $\P[\xi \in A] < \varepsilon$ for all $\xi \in \Xi$), then all $\xi \in \Xibar$ have a continuous cdf $F_\xi$.
-The proof of this claim is essentially given in the proof of \cite[Proposition 2.6]{BS14}. \end{remark}
+The proof of this claim is essentially given in the proof of Proposition 2.6 in \cite{BS14}. \end{remark}

-Under some conditions, the explicit expression of the solution of \eqref{dist-problem} derived in Proposition~\ref{prop1} will also be an explicit solution of the cost-efficiency problem, thus this optimizer can be actually used to derive hedging strategies that will achieve the cost-efficient payoff.
-To show this, we first prove the following lemma and two immediate corollaries.
-The main result appears then in Theorem~\ref{CEsolu}.
+We will show that the explicit expression of the solution of \eqref{dist-problem} derived in Proposition~\ref{prop1} will also be an explicit solution of the cost-efficiency problem as long as $Z^*$ is perfectly cost-efficient.
+Thus this optimizer can be actually used to derive hedging strategies that will achieve the cost-efficient payoff.
+We first prove some auxiliary results before providing the main result in Theorem~\ref{CEsolu}.